Class WApplication

 • handleJavaScriptError

-protected void handleJavaScriptError(String errorText)
+protected void handleJavaScriptError(java.lang.String errorText)

 handleJavaScriptError print javaScript errors to log file.
 You may want to overwrite it to render error page for example.